 - To support our personal health and well-being: Diet is the most powerful pro-active tool available to all of us to ward off disease and sickness.
 Consistently, nutrition studies worldwide recommend that all people emphasize plant foods in their diets, due to the abundance of antioxidants, phytochemicals and fiber only found in plants, not animals.
 People who eat the most plant-based foods tend to be the healthiest, avoiding a number of modern chronic diseases.
 Those who eat plant-rich diets experience lower rates of cancer, heart disease, stroke, diabetes, osteoporosis, Alzheimer’s disease, obesity, and kidney stones.
 Heart disease, diabetes and obesity can even be reversed if one adopts a completely healthy plant-based diet.

 DVA members with an extensive personal background in a plant based diet, as well as nutrition expertise, will be offering the following tools in the coming months:

 - One-on-one mentoring via phone, email, Skype, Google Hangout, etc. for those who would like to have someone experienced support them through the transition to a plant-based diet.

 - Information sheets about plant-based nutrition, optimal health as a vegan, the practical aspects of shopping, stocking your kitchen, tips to ease the transition, recipes and resources to read and view.

 - Videos which demonstrate basic cooking techniques and how to make your own plant-based staples, including cheese!

 Enrolling in this program is fast and easy.
-First, if you haven’t already joined DVA, please become a member (it’s free).
-Then just email us at email@example.com with your name and contact information, and we will assign either the Venerable, Sherry, or Marge as your mentor.
+First, if you haven’t already joined DVA, please become a member.
+Then just email us with your name and contact information, and we will assign you a mentor.
 Like all our services, it is offered at no charge.